GhulamQadir/react-zustand-todoApp/README.md

-# Todo App using Zustand for managing state
+# Todo App using Zustand for managing state and Tailwind CSS